raindogdance/FAQ/whirlpool.md

 ### Which pool should I use?

+The denomination of the pool determines the minimum amount you can cycle through that pool and the resulting denomination of the newly cycled UTXOs in your wallet.
+Generally the larger the UTXO you are cycling, the larger the pool you want to choose.

 You should choose a pool size based on a few things,

 1. The amount being mixed, you obviously don't want to mix 0.06 in the 0.05 pool, as you will be paying about 5% in fees, the 0.01 pool would be more cost effective.
 That being said mixing 10 BTC in a small pool would be very cheap on a pool fee level, but you would make up for it in miner fees paid.